letoram/durden/README.md

 ====
-The launch bar (default meta1+d) uses preconfigured execution profiles that are managed with a separate external tool as part of Arcan, called *arcan_db*, check the [Arcan Wiki](http://github.com/letoram/arcan/wiki) for more information.
+The launch bar (default meta1+d) uses preconfigured execution profiles that are managed with a separate external tool as part of Arcan, called *arcan_db*, check the [Arcan Wiki](http://github.com/letoram/arcan/wiki) and the README in the main Arcan git repository.

-Recall that for now, we don't implement display server protocols like X11, Wayland or MIR so the set of programs that can be launched and expected to run are fairly limited.
-See the development progress and timeline for Arcan itself for an idea as to when that will be possible.

-There is support for running [libretro](http://www.libretro.com) 'cores' (dynamically linked libraries that wrap input/output/state management for common games and emulators) however, and you can find a [QEmu backend](https://github.com/letoram/qemu) and a [SDL2](https://github.com/letoram/sdl2) driver.
-There is also some SDL1 support if arcan is built with
--DDISABLE\_HIJACK=OFF that can be activated with LD\_PRELOAD=/path/to/libahijack\_sdl12.so /my/sdl12/application

-The specifics for downloading/compiling cores and other data that might be needed is outside the scope here, but an example on how to add a target:
+The specifics for downloading/compiling libretro cores and other data that might be needed is outside the scope here, but an example on how to add a target:

     arcan_db add_target mycore RETRO [ARCAN_RESOURCEPATH]/.cores/core.so